raptorf1/fizzbuzz_js/README.md

 # Problem statement

 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and five print “FizzBuzz”.
+For numbers which are multiples of fifteen print “FizzBuzz”.
 Write the program using JavaScript and deploy it through GitHub pages.

 # Getting Started